levisstrauss/Fullstack-javaScript-dev/README.md

 .mkdir() - Used to make new directories.
 Takes a directory path as an argument. const makeDir = async () => {
   await fsPromises.mkdir('src');
-}
-.unlink() - Used to remove a file.
-Takes a file path as an argument. const removeFile = async () => {
-  await fsPromises.unlink('myFile.txt');
-}
-.rmdir() - Used to remove an empty directory.
-Takes a directory path as an argument. const removeFile = async () => {
-  await fsPromises.rmdir('src');
-}

-//------------- csv file --------------->
-npm i csvtojson
-npm i --save-dev @types/csvtojson cs()

-// ------------ Very important to learn WebSocket API -----------

-//------------ End of the module ---------------
-New Terms in This Lesson
-Term	Definition
-DELETE	HTTP request that removes data from the server GET	HTTP request that retrieves data from the server GraphQL	A query language used for working with APIs Idempotency	When making multiple identical requests to the API produce the same results each time Middleware	Functionality that runs between a request to the server and the response from the server PATCH	HTTP request that updates data on the server POST	HTTP request that sends data to the server
-PUT	HTTP request that replaces data on the server Query parameter	A key-value pair added to the end of a URL to supply data through the URL that can be used by the application REST	Representational State Transfer, a method for working with data.
-RESTful	Term to describe an API that is implemented following REST principles.
-Often used interchangeably with REST (e.g. REST/RESTful APIs).
-Route	The name or path used to access endpoints
-Router	Middleware that directs your application to different routes Websocket API	A type of stateful API that allows the server to know what the user is doing and vice versa